 Manufacturing and power plants, commercial buildings and even domestic housing use filter systems to protect equipment and infrastructural facilities from blocking up and premature failure.
 It is important to understand what the material collecting in the filters is made of and where it has come from so that the source of the particle and debris generation can be prevented or at least reduced, as this will allow less frequent maintenance periods and reduce costs.

-LPD Lab Services frequently carries out analysis of blocked or partially blinded filter from air, gas and liquid handling systems to determine the chemical and physical nature of the debris using combinations of Optical Microscopy, SEM/EDX, FTIR, FTIR Microscopy, GC-MS, IC, AAS and ICP-MS depending on the likely nature of the typical mixture of debris caught in the filter.
+LPD Lab Services frequently carries out analysis of blocked or partially blinded filters from air, gas and liquid handling systems to determine the chemical and physical nature of the debris using combinations of Optical Microscopy, SEM/EDX, FTIR, FTIR Microscopy, GC-MS, IC, AAS, Semiquantitative XRF and ICP-MS depending on the likely nature of the typical mixture of debris caught in the filter.

 After careful dismantling the filters, particulates or agglomerates can be individually analysed by SEM/EDX or FTIR microscopy as their physical and chemical nature will point to the likely origins.